flayzer1/DarkSystem/README.md

 - Start your server
 - Run '_makeserver_' command in console.

-It will drop DarkSystem.phar into DevTools folder.
+It will drop a .phar file into DevTools data folder.

 # License:
 ```